vpenso/scripts/docs/slurm/priority.md

 ## Trackable Resources

 [Trackable RESources][tres] (TRES) are used to **monitor resource consumed by a job to be accounted and considered during the calculation of the fair share factor**. `AccountingStorageTRES` defines which consumable resources are tracked.
-By default CPU, Energy, Memory, and Node are tracked, whether specified or not. `PriorityWeightTRES` is a comma separated list of resource types and weights.
-It defines the degree how each resource contributes to the job's priority. `TRESBillingWeights` sets billing weights for each partition to configure how resources contribute to the calculation of a job resource consumption.
+By default CPU, Energy, Memory, and Node are tracked, whether specified or not.

 Default configuration: